Skip To Main Content

 Staff Directory

-Emily Boyes, Math Teacher eboyes@piedmont.k12.ca.us Emily Boyes has been teaching math for 15 years in a variety of school settings.
+Emily Boyes, Math, Credit Recovery, and Independent Study Teacher eboyes@piedmont.k12.ca.us Emily Boyes has been teaching math for 15 years in a variety of school settings.
 She grew up on the Central Coast of California and attending Cal Poly, San Luis Obispo, where she received her degree is Mathematics and Single Subject Teaching Credential.
 She taught three years at her former high school before moving to the Bay Area in 2004.
 In 2006, Emily returned to Cal Poly, San Luis Obispo to earn her Masters in Educational Leadership.
 Out of her 15 years of teaching, she has enjoyed the years where she has taught in a small school environment and is happy to be apart of the MHS community.
 In her free time she chases her two sons around and attends as many A’s games as possible.

 Ken Brown, Social Studies Teacher kbrown@piedmont.k12.ca.us Ken teaches Social Studies classes at MHS and advises the Associated Student Body class as well.
 He received a B.A. in U.S. History and teaching credentials for Social Studies from California State University East Bay.
 Prior to becoming a teacher Ken spent a number of years managing construction projects around the Bay Area.
 During those years, Ken also volunteered with a number of organizations, gaining experience working with high school and middle school youth.
 These experiences helped Ken to decide to become a teacher where he can work with teenagers full-time.